thebelovedmoon/vstream-vod-download/README.md

 ![macos](https://img.shields.io/badge/to_be_tested_on_MacOS-f31f1f?logo=apple&logoColor=fff)
 ![linux](https://img.shields.io/badge/works_on_Linux%2FWSL-1476ff?logo=linux&logoColor=fff)

-this is the repository reponsible for a one-stop download of scripts designated to efficiently download your VStream VODs!!
+this is the repository responsible for a one-stop download of scripts designated to efficiently download your VStream VODs!!

 this repository has been provisioned as the VStream backend has no direct implementation of downloading the VODs from the website yet.